aouazad/Ouazad_Kahn_2022/01_reproduction_of_ouazad_and_kahn/Readme.md

 # Replication of Ouazad and Kahn (2022)

-The first step is to download the data.
+The first step is to download the data using one of the three shell scripts.
+You can then execute the R scripts.
+If you use download_estimation_samples.sh, you can go straight to 06_main_regression.R, which generates the regression tables.

-The folder limits/ has the conforming loan limits.

-The folder hmda/ stores the raw HMDA files.
-If you want to build the sample from raw HMDA data, use the script download_raw_hmda.sh and execute the files in sequence of their number.

-The folder external_data/ has data providing additional variables.

-The folder output/ stores intermediary files, such as the estimation sample.

-The folder tables/ and the folder figures/ store the code's output, automatically generated in 06_main_regression.R.
+## Files

 > 00_1_prepare_limits_by_county.R